The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Redshift Estimation Using Dispersion Measures and Scattering Times

 \item A combined DM and scattering-based estimate, $\zhat(\DM, \tau \vert \FtG \in [0.5, 2]$), that (statistically) matches the scattering time calculated from Eq.~\ref{eq:taudmnuz} with the measured scattering time to constrain $\DMh$ jointly with the DM inventory.
 For this case, Eq.~\ref{eq:taudmnuz} is employed using a narrow range of $\FtG$ from 0.5 to $2~\FtGunits$.

 \item A second DM-scattering estimator, $\zhat(\DM, \tau \vert \FtG = [0.1, 10])$, that uses a wider range of $\FtG$ values. \end{enumerate}

 The cases shown are based on $\figm = 0.85$, a value that minimizes bias and scatter of redshift estimates for the FRBs analyzed in \citet[][]{2021arXiv210801172C}.
 For FRB~190520 the best case is the DM-scattering estimator using a narrow range of $\FtG$, although use of the wider range is also consistent with the measured redshift with reasonable probability.
-However, the DM-only estimator is, not surprisingly, highly inconsistent.
+However, the DM-only estimator is, not surprisingly, highly inconsistent.In general the preferred range of $\FtG$ is LOS-dependent, and FRB~190520 is coincidentally consistent with a narrower range of $\FtG$ than other FRBs considered in \citet[][]{2021arXiv210801172C}.

 The performance of these estimators on FRB~190520 is compared in Figure~\ref{fig:zhat_vs_z_three} with the nine other FRBs analyzed previously that had both scattering and redshift measurements (these include: FRBs 180924, 181112, 190102, 190523, 190608, 190611, 191001, 200430, and 20201124A).
 Error bars on redshift estimates represent 68\% probable regions centered on median redshift values calculated from the posterior PDFs.
-Four of the FRBs shown in Figure~\ref{fig:zhat_vs_z_three}, 181112, 190523, 191001, and 200430 have both scattering in their host galaxies and values of $\DMh > 200~\DMunits$ (comparable to that of FRB 121102), and FRB 200430 has been proposed as a promising candidate for PRS searches \citep{2021arXiv211015323L}.
+Four of the FRBs shown in Figure~\ref{fig:zhat_vs_z_three}, 181112, 190523, 191001, and 200430 have both scattering in their host galaxies and values of $\DMh > 200~\DMunits$ (comparable to that of FRB 121102), and FRB 200430 has been proposed as a promising candidate for PRS searches \citep{2022ApJ...927...55L}.

 Inclusion of FRB~190520 in the sample yields the same overall result as in \citet[][]{2021arXiv210801172C} that inclusion of scattering dramatically reduces the scatter of redshift measurements.
 In addition, this methodology allows a preferred range of $\figm$ to be identified, as demonstrated and discussed in \citet[][]{2021arXiv210801172C}.
 The value of $\FtG$ inferred for FRB 190520 lies within the range found for the other FRBs examined in \cite{2021arXiv210801172C} and shown in Figure~\ref{fig:zhat_vs_z_three}; this range of $\FtG$ is consistent with values inferred for the Milky Way ISM using Galactic pulsars.
+Larger samples of localized FRBs will reveal under what conditions $\FtG$ in other galaxies differs from values found in the Milky Way and whether/how $\FtG$ varies between different galaxies as a function of redshift, which will in turn improve calibration of $\FtG$ for redshift estimation of non-localized sources.